thecodingmachine/symfony-vuejs/docs/housekeeping.md

 As a team (tech) leader, you should update to the latest minor/majors version whenever a new version is available*.

 *\* For major versions, make sure your Symfony bundles are ready before updating.*

+## Web application

+From time to time, check for new releases of your main packages:

+1. Update the corresponding versions in your `package.json` file.
+2. Remove the file `yarn.lock` and the folder `node_modules`.
+3. Recreate the `webapp` service with `docker-compose up -d --force webapp`.

 ---